 From where are standing today, it is simply too much information on the Internet for any one person or even a group of persons to make sense of it.
 When companies like Google, Microsoft, Amazon, and Facebook talk of using Artificial Intelligence for the purpose of analyzing big data, they are looking at a viable solution.
 Why should we have some confidence?
-While these companies have huge influence and effect on the daily lives of people, they are still working in the direction of paying attention to the needs of humanity.
-It is true, greater maturation is still needed to put the interests of mankind over the prospect of profits, but we can generally agree on the direction to we need to take.
+While these companies have a huge influence and effect on the daily lives of people, they are still working in the direction of paying attention to the needs of humanity.
+It is true, greater maturation is still needed to put the interests of mankind over the prospect of profits, but we can generally agree on the direction we need to take.

 A clear sign of the imminence of problems is when extremism starts to appear.